alexgarry/test-tasks/README.md

     // TODO: getters and setters for params
 }
 ```
+## 3. Scraper script
-## 3. Write a data scraper script which gets information about all athletes of Sochi2014 olympic games (sochi2014.com)
+Write a data scraper script which gets information about all athletes of Sochi2014 olympic games (sochi2014.com)
 (You should not run that script!
 We don't need their data).
 So you don't have to worry about possible data scraping prevention techniques or something, we just need class or set of classes.

 The output has to be a JSON document with array of the following objects